 ActionAid runs a network of projects that support girls into schools, keep girls from dropping out of school, and help girls to catch up on learning they’ve missed.

 We provide simple but effective solutions to ensure girls stay in school, like supplying girls with menstrual products so they don’t miss class – or drop out of school altogether – when they have their period.

 And for those girls who’ve already missed out on their education, we run catch-up centres where girls can learn literacy and other life skills.

 In Kenya alone, 5,000 girls aged 10-19 are attending one of 150 catch-up centres, opening the door to education and skills that let them take control of their futures.

 Together, these solutions are supporting more and more girls to unlock their power, each and every day.

-Please donate just £7 a month to our Christmas appeal, and help unlock the power of a girl’s education.
+Please donate just £7 a month to help to let girls learn.

 13-year-old Happy, who dropped out of school but now attends an ActionAid-supported catch-up centre in Kenya.
 Esther Sweeney/ActionAid